What is the Race to Zero initiative?

 These criteria represent the “starting line” for the race, so meeting them reflects that actors have begun the process.
-These ‘meta-criteria’ are known as the Four ‘P’s.
+These ‘meta-criteria’ are known as the Five ‘P’s.

 Pledge: Pledge at the head-of-organization level to reach (net) zero GHGs as soon as possible, and by midcentury at the latest, in line with global efforts to limit warming to 1.5C.
 Set an interim target to achieve in the next decade, which reflects maximum effort toward or beyond a fair share of the 50% global reduction in CO2 by 2030 identified in the IPCC Special Report on Global Warming of 1.5C.